workingknights/aknights-web/content/project/aknights-website.md

 - hugo
 ---

-www.aknights.com - this website is my first in over a decade.
+This website is my first in over a decade.
 I decided to try something much faster and more lightweight than Wordpress and settled on Hugo.

 Tech Stack: **Hugo, GitHub, Netlify**